Live from Dakota

 Live from Dakota is the first live album by Welsh rock band Stereophonics.
 It is a 2-disc compilation featuring 20 tracks spanning the first five of the band's albums and capturing the best of their 2005 world tour.
 Rather than being a recording of single show, every night of the tour was recorded and the band picked out the best version of each song individually.
 The album title is therefore not literal, but references the name of their first UK number one single.
-In the UK it was released on V2, whereas the American release it was released on Vox Populi Records, the band's own imprint label.
+In the UK, it was released on V2, whereas the American release was released on Vox Populi Records, the band's own imprint label.
 The album was rereleased on 13 April 2019 as part of Record Store Day.